revalo/duo-bypass/README.md

 ```
 pip install -r requirements.txt
 ```
-Grab the text from the QR code, it is the format: XXXXXXXXXX-YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY

-Use https://www.base64decode.org/ to decode YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY and put it in 'host'

-Decoded format should be in the format: api-XXXXX.duosecurity.com .
-Place that in "Host"
+Copy the QR code image (or create a screenshot) and store it as qr.png into this folder.

 Then run:
 ```
 ./duo_activate.py
 ```

+In case the QR code cannot be decoded automatically, you will be asked for its text value, it is the format:
+XXXXXXXXXX-YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY

+The displayed code is the XXXXXXXXXX part of the QR code.
+The displayed host is the base64 decoded YYYYYY[...] part of the QR code.
+It should be in the format: api-XXXXX.duosecurity.com.

 If everything worked you can then generate a code by running: